John M. Brooks Jr.

-Detective Brooks currently teaches Criminal Investigations and is a full time Crime Scene Investigator for the Fayetteville Police Department.
-He has taught Criminal Investigations since January of 2007 and has been employed at the Fayetteville Police Department for 15 years.
+Detective Brooks currently teaches Criminal Investigations and is a retired Crime Scene Investigator for the Fayetteville Police Department.
+He has taught Criminal Investigations since January of 2007 and also teaches for the Criminal Justice Institute in Little Rock since January 2011.
+Brooks was employed at the Fayetteville Police Department for 16 years before retiring and starting his own investigative firm-John M Brooks LLC.

 Blood Spatter Analysis